 Just before... because she had one phenomenon and a partial word: water and how she remembered: "waaa"

 That association, the experience of water, the awareness of water, and the word "water" waaa became her starting point to her exceptional journey of awakening.

 From that one word, the pattern of "everything has a name and you can know it" popped out, and she came out of the fog... to teach us all to wake up.

 For me, a similar journey, began with realizing that I don't feel that I have to pee.
 Correction: I am not aware that I feel the urge to pee.

 So I was a bed-wetter, I vomited without any warning, I didn't know, ever, if I was hungry or thirsty, or cold...

-The brain, when one signal pathway is closed, is looking for another one: in my case it noticed that I notice I am hot... not so much from feeling it, but by my actions of getting undressed... often inappropriately in public.
+The brain, when one signal pathway is closed, is looking for another one: in my case it noticed that I do that notice I am hot... not so much from feeling it, but by my actions of getting undressed... often inappropriately, in public.